While some divorce-related costs can be predicted, others cannot. Let’s find out what to expect when you are planning to get divorced in PA.

 How Much are Divorce Lawyer’s Fees in Pennsylvania?

 When one tries to calculate a divorce price, the cost of divorce lawyer services must be taken into consideration first.
-While some lawyers charge $250 per hour, others may raise their hourly fees to $500 and more.
-When it comes to complex litigation, divorcing couples may be charged from $35.000 up to $100.000 and more for legal services.
+While some lawyers charge $250 per hour, others may ask for $500 and more.
+When it comes to complex litigations, divorcing couples may be charged anywhere from $35.000 to $100.000 and more for legal services.
 The average total cost of legal services is $11.000 but it is usually much lower for uncontested cases.